zhangj5/RepData_PeerAssessment1/PA1_template.md

 ```
 - Do these values differ from the estimates from the first part of the assignment?

      Mean was not affected.
-Median was slightly incrreased (from 10765 to 10766.19).
+Median was slightly increased (from 10765 to 10766.19).

 - What is the impact of imputing missing data on the estimates of the total daily number of steps?